-Measuring 1,188 feet long, Harmony of the Seas is 227,000 GRT and 85,000 lightweight tons (read: not petite).
-For context, if you stood her up against the Eiffel Tower she would be taller, and she’s twice the length of the Washington Monument.
+Measuring 1,188 feet long, Harmony comes in at 227,000 GT and 85,000 lightweight tons (read: not petite).
+For context, if you stood her up against the Eiffel Tower, she would be taller, and she’s twice the length of the Washington Monument.
 She weighs more than 10,625 adult elephants.
-It took 500,000 individual parts to create this ship, which carries 6,780 guests in total.
+It also took 500,000 individual parts to create this ship, which can sail with 6,780 guests in total.

 It Takes a Village

-There are 2,100 crew members onboard Harmony of the Seas who hail from all over the globe, and their jobs are as varied as the nations they represent.
-In addition to wait staff, room attendants, entertainers, the cruise director and of course the captain himself, there is one ice skate sharpener, a face painter, seven high divers, and two tight rope walkers—not to mention two robots who staff the Bionic Bar.
+There are 2,100 crew members aboard Harmony who hail from all over the globe, and their jobs are as varied as the nations they represent.
+In addition to restaurant staff, room attendants, entertainers, the cruise director and of course the captain himself, there is one ice skate sharpener, a face painter, seven high divers, and two tight-rope walkers—not to mention two robots who staff the Bionic Bar.

-Did you know that the Central Park neighborhood features 10,587 plants, 48 vine plants, and 52 trees, which are cared for by a staff of three horticulturists?
+Did you know that the Central Park neighborhood features 20,700 plants, 48 vine plants and 52 trees, which are cared for by a staff of three horticulturists?
 Or that Harmony has a secret deck, deck 4.5, that provides AquaTheater entertainers and divers access to the depths of the theater during performances?

 If you thought hosting a dinner party was hard work, try feeding nearly 7,000 people.
-On a typical seven-night cruise, Harmony will go through 350 tons of ice cubes (approximately 110,000 pounds are made each day), 5,000 dozen fresh whole eggs, 100 gallons of chocolate ice cream, 2,100 pounds of lobster tail and 2,500 pounds of fresh salmon.
-Good thing the food & beverage team, with 1,056 members, accounts for almost a half of the entire crew.
+On a typical seven-night cruise, Harmony can use around 350 tons of ice cubes (approximately 110,000 pounds are made each day), 5,000 dozen fresh whole eggs, 100 gallons of chocolate ice cream, 2,100 lbs. of lobster tail and 2,500 lbs. of fresh salmon.
+Good thing the food and beverage team, with 1,056 members, accounts for almost half of the entire crew.